Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 ATM Cave – Actun Tunichil Muknal

-When planning our trip to Belize, one place at the top of my list was the Actun Tunichil Muknal cave, commonly known as ATM.
+When planning our trip to Belize, one experience at the top of my list was visiting Actun Tunichil Muknal cave, commonly known as ATM Cave.

-This full-day adventure involves a forty-five minute hike that includes crossing three rivers (no bridges!), followed by swimming into the cave’s entrance.
-Once inside, you continue on foot through the dry sections of the cave, eventually reaching an area once used by the Mayans, where you can see ritual artifacts and skeletal remains, some of which are nearly complete skeletons.
+This full-day adventure begins with a 45-minute hike that includes crossing three rivers — with no bridges — followed by a swim into the cave entrance.
+Once inside, you continue on foot through the dry sections of the cave until you reach an area once used by the Mayans, where you can see ritual artifacts and skeletal remains, including some nearly complete skeletons.

-Swimming skills are essential for this tour, and since our daughters were still very young at the time, we decided to save Actun Tunichil Muknal cave for our next trip to Belize.
+Swimming skills are essential for this tour, and since our daughters were still very young at the time and weren’t swimming yet, we decided to save Actun Tunichil Muknal Cave for our next trip to Belize.

 .